 How to feed nuts to your dog

-You can also find out more about whether dogs can eat coconuts here.
+You can also find out more about whether dogs can eat coconuts, and explore the variety of fruits dogs can eat for a tasty treat.
 Now that you have the answer to the question ‘can dogs eat nuts’, you might be wondering what’s the best way to offer them to the dog.
 Although there are many healthier and delicious dog treats out there, if your pooch can’t resist a nutty treat, here is what you should look out for: